Dre Campbell Farm

 Another mistake is letting the compost sit without mixing it.
 Compost needs some airflow to stay healthy.

 Using the wrong container can also cause issues.
-A good indoor compost bin should be breathable but not open.
+Most indoor compost bins should allow for some airflow, but they shouldn’t be completely open.
+In contrast, Bokashi systems are specifically designed to remain sealed.

 In addition, not everything can be composted.
 It is important to note that oils, dairy, and meat can quickly produce odors.
-They also clog up the breakdown process.
+They can also slow decomposition and create imbalances in the compost.

-Finally, composting too many food scraps too soon can lead to smells.
-Starting slowly and keeping things balanced makes all the difference.
+Finally, composting too many food scraps too soon can lead to odors.
+Starting slowly and maintaining a good mix of food scraps and dry materials helps avoid most composting problems.

 Takeaway